Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Polkadot_Decisions_slides.md

 - Type 2 Decision

 One of Polkadot’s primary functions is to provide security not only to itself, but also to the connected Parachains.
-The staking system is a critical focus of the network, and we have one of the most advance staking systems to date.
+The staking system is a critical focus of the network, and we have one of the most advanced staking systems to date.

 - NPoS over DPoS to better allocate stake.